 SCAAC has partnered with the City of Stanwood to facilitate, coordinate, and manage calls for art, develop public art policies, and ensure fair compensation for artists.
-Our first project together, a city beatification endeavor of more than 30 banners printed with the paintings, drawings and photography of local artists, will be hung from light posts all around town in Spring of 2022.
+Our first project together, a city beautification endeavor of more than 30 banners printed with the paintings, drawings, and photography of local artists, will be hung from light posts all around town in the Spring of 2022.

 Banner Inspiration: Though we now live in Stanwood, when we came back to America from Israel, we lived on the south end of Camano Island, high bank waterfront.
 The starfish are mixed media with encaustics.
 They were found on our beach.
 The swing was on our neighbor's beach.
 The rosehips are from English Boom.